Domirando/Domirando/README.md

 <img src="./img/github-profile.png" width="100%" alt="">

-- 🔭 I’m currently working on project
+- 🔭 I’m currently working on React project
 - 🌱 I’m currently learning Python
 - 💬 Feel free to ask me about any question related to IT